-At Hunters Hill Medical Practice, we not only value the role of all members of the health care team, we also understand the patient’s desire for quality and convenience.
-As such we have collaborated with trusted allied health colleagues so they can provide co-located services to our patients.
+Co-locating services and working in a multidisciplinary way ensures all members of the healthcare team offer the best possible care for the patient.
+The patient’s desire for quality and convenience are understandable.
+As such trusted allied health services have co-located at Hunters Hill Medical Practice so they can provide services locally to patients.
 This brings enormous advantages with regards to accessibility, time efficiency and communication.

-With some planning and organisation we help our patients and their families achieve more in less time.
+By co-locating services and with some planning and organisation patients and their families achieve more in less time.
 A typical example might be the time saved by an adult child who has taken a morning away from work to bring their elderly parent to the doctor.
 We can organise for them to see the GP, have a dressing with the nurse, see the podiatrist for their diabetic foot care, have blood collected and then see the endocrinologist all on the same day.
 This may have taken 3 or 4 trips otherwise.
 The other benefit is that all those practitioners get to know each other and can work collaboratively on the patient’s needs.
 It is patient cantered care.